ietf-wg-add/draft-ietf-add-Encrypted-DNS-Server-RedirectionEncDNSServerRedirect/draft-ietf-add-encrypted-dns-server-redirection.md

-The authors would like to thank the following individuals for their invaluable feedback to this document: Andrew Campling, Ben Schwartz, Eric Orth, Erik Nygren, Manu Bretelle, Ralph Weber, Ted Hardie, Tommy Pauly, Viktor Dukhovni, and Vittorio Bertola.
+The authors would like to thank the following individuals for their invaluable feedback to this document: Andrew Campling, Ben Schwartz, Eric Orth, Erik Nygren, Manu Bretelle, Ralf Weber, Ted Hardie, Tommy Pauly, Viktor Dukhovni, and Vittorio Bertola.

 # Appendix